bohdanmoroziuk/nuxt3-boilerplate/README.md

     npx lint-staged
     ```

-4. Configure Lint-staged

-In the root directory of your project, create the file `.lintstagedrc.json`
+4. In the root directory of your project, create the file `.lintstagedrc.json`
 with the following contents:

     ```json